The Lord looked with favor on Abel and his offering. Genesis 4:4

 As you yield Him your body and soul.

 God’s favor is forever available to those who, like Abel, offer the right sacrifice with the right heart.
-Does He look with favor on me?
+We can move forward in our faith journey with unwavering hope because Jesus made it possible for us to receive God’s favor.

 Read Hebrews 11:4 and Hebrews 12:24.
 What other connections do you see between Abel’s life and Jesus’ life?
 Why does the blood of Jesus speak “a better word” than the blood of Abel?
 (Compare Matthew 23:35-36 with 1 John 1:7.)